CLRX/CLRX-mirror/doc/GcnOperands.md

 ### Operand encoding

 The GCN1.0/1.1 delivers maximum 104 registers (with VCC).
 Basic list of destination scalar operands have 128 entries.
-Source operands codes is in range 0-255.
+The source operands codes is in range 0-255.

 **Important**: Two SGPR's must be aligned to 2.
 Four or more SGPR's must be aligned to 4.
-This rule do not apply to vector instruction where is more complex rule:
+This rule do not apply to the vector instruction where is more complex rule:
-SGPR's can be unaligned only if SGPR register range do not cross line (4 SGPR registers).
+SGPR's can be unaligned only if SGPR register range do not cross a line (4 SGPR registers).

 Following list describes all operand codes values: